dgurudot/gr/help/en_US/HELP-PREFERENCES.md

 - **Photo**: Can only be updated for Email based accounts.
 Click on the camera button next to the photo to update.
 - **Email**: Logged-in account Email address.
 Cannot be changed and used for support.
 - **Name, Phone**: Cannot be changed from the application.
 Contact Support if you would like it to be updated.
 - **Change Password**: Only allowed for Email based login.
+Num, Upper, Lower, Special & 8 Min Char Required.
 You must have done SignIn recently to update your password.
 - **Notifications**: Update notification preferences for subscription services.
 - **Theme**: Allows you to select "Dark", and "Light" or automatically choose based on the "System" theme.
 - **Language**: Allows you to choose a specific language.
 Please note that certain interfaces will still be in English.